kuzzleio/sdk-jvm/doc/1/controllers/auth/check-rights/index.md

 code: true
 type: page
 title: checkRights
-description: Checks if the provided API request can be executed by this network connection, using the current authentication information.
+description: Using the current authentication information, verify if the network connection can execute the required API request.
 ---

 # checkRights